Digital Disruption: The route to survival and growth in 2021?

-Again, there’s an opportunity for disruption here, that turns the delivery of a purchase into an integral part of the customer experience.
+Again, there’s an opportunity for surviving digital disruption here, that turns the delivery of a purchase into an integral part of the customer experience.
 I’ve been wondering whether this might include a role for the Internet of Things (IoT), with retailers adding a tracking device to every parcel, enabling you to monitor its precise location at any time.

 I have singled out the banking and delivery examples because they are ones that come to mind quickly, and do affect me personally.
 But no two people’s experiences are the same, and you probably have examples of your own that matter to you.
-What does disruption mean to you?
+What does digital disruption mean to you?
 How are you planning to engage with your own customers, and adapt your business this year, and beyond?
 Think of it this way – if you don’t like the way something was done, most likely a lot of others don’t either so they will look for alternatives.

 I lead the Digital Solutions teams across Telefónica Enterprise and MNC, focusing on how O2 can bring value and support to our customers on their journey to become digital businesses.
 I’m always keen to discuss digital disruption in all its forms, and you can connect with me via LinkedIn.